 Pets can take out a lot of problems on expensive items.
 Sometimes it’s a sign of stress or anxiety, or it could as simple as your dog is teething or your cat is well, a cat.
 Either way, we can help.

-- Use a cat pheromone spray to relieve stress when they go to scratch.
+- Use a cat calming aid to relieve stress when they go to scratch.